alaingalvan/CrossWindow/readme.md

 cmake .. -DXWIN_TESTS=ON
 ```

-Whenever you add new files to the project, run `cmake ..` from your solution/project folder, and if you edit the `CMakeLists.txt` file be sure to delete your `CMakeCache.txt` and `CMakeFiles/` and run Cmake again.
+Whenever you add new files to the project, run `cmake ..` from your solution/project folder, and if you edit the `CMakeLists.txt` file be sure to delete the generated files and run Cmake again.

 ## Future Goals

+- [ ] ❎ Xbox One support with Universal Windows Platform (WMP).

+- [ ] 🅿️ Playstation 4 support

+- [ ] 💞 Nintendo Switch support

 - [ ] **Create-CrossWindow-App CLI Tool** similar to [Create-React-App](https://github.com/facebook/create-react-app) to auto-generate all platform specific projects and set up your seed with 0 configuration. `create-xwin-app MyGame`.

-- [ ] ❎ Xbox One support with Universal Windows Platform (WMP).

-- [ ] 🅿️ Playstation 4 support (a private branch will be maintained on `https://alain.xyz/libraries/crosswindow/git` and would be accessible once verifying your Sony licensing via email/twitter/whatever.)
+> **Note:** Playstation 4 and Nintendo Switch will require that you email/direct message me to verify your licensing prior to releasing the CrossWindow source for those platforms.

 ## License